f5devcentral/f5-agility-labs-cert/docs/class2/modules/module04.rst

 =================================

 In your customers environment the web servers retrieve images from a different set of servers.
-In the lab you will write and iRule and create a BIG-IP policies so you can compare and contrast the to methods. iRules are more flexible and customizable, while BIG-IP policies are easier to use, require no coding skills and are a little more efficient when performing the same task.
+In the lab you will write an iRule and create BIG-IP policies so you can compare and contrast the to two methods. iRules are more flexible and customizable, while BIG-IP policies are easier to use, require no coding skills and are a little more efficient when performing the same task.